 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the current Operating Class followed by a list of each Supported Operating Class, as defined in 8.4.2.56 (Supported Operating Classes element).
+This attribute indicates the current Operating Class followed by a list of each Supported Operating Class, as defined in 8.4.2.56 (Supported Operating Classes element).
 Each octet contains an integer representing a operating class.
 Operating Classes are defined in Annex E. The default value is null."

 DEFVAL { ''H }